Faster Symmetric Rendezvous on Four or More Locations: Introduction

 \subsection{Our Contribution}

-We give a strategy, which we call \CFKt and abbreviate~$\CFK$, that has a smaller expected meeting time than $\AW$ for any~$n\geq 4$. \citet{AW90} had conjectured, albeit without justification, that an improvement would be possible for~$n=4$. \citet{Fan09}, on the other hand, conjectured optimality of AW for all~$n$ and based this on computational evidence.
+We give a strategy, which we call \CFKt and abbreviate~$\CFK$, that has a smaller expected meeting time than $\AW$ for any~$n\geq 4$. \citet{AW90} had conjectured, albeit without justification, that an improvement would be possible for~$n=4$. \citet{Fan09}, on the other hand, conjectured optimality of $\AW$ for all~$n$ and based this on computational evidence.
 An unpublished manuscript of \citet{Weber09} finally gave concrete evidence that an improvement is possible for $n=4$. \citeauthor{Weber09} modifies $\AW$ over blocks of~$12$ consecutive steps, corresponding to four blocks of~$n-1=3$ steps each in which a player tours; in the first two blocks locations are visited in random order as in $\AW$, but orders in the latter two blocks are correlated.
 The particular strategy was derived from a negative eigenvalue of a matrix of meeting times, using intuition gained for~$n=3$ on the relationship between positive semidefiniteness and optimality of $\AW$.

 \citeauthor{Weber09} suggests that the improvement over $\AW$ can be seen most easily by calculating the meeting time for~$1585^2$ pairs of sequences of locations, and multiplying it with the probability that a particular pair occurs.
 These calculations are not made explicit but are feasible with the help of a computer.
-When it comes to sub-optimality of $\AW$ for~$n=4$ this argument is convincing enough, but if our goal is to improve on $\AW$ for general values of~$n$, and perhaps in the limit, it is a bit of a dead end.
+When it comes to the suboptimality of $\AW$ for~$n=4$ this argument is convincing enough, but it does not appear to generalize to larger values of~$n$.
 Computing the meeting time explicitly for an equally complicated strategy when~$n>4$ is out of the question.
 More importantly, the computations underlying \citeauthor{Weber09}'s choice of improving strategy also become infeasible for~$n>4$, leaving us without a candidate strategy.